 If fashion is your passion, help women find their own personal style through Stitch Fix.
 As a stylist, you’ll help your client try new trends and styles all from your own home computer.
 It’s personally rewarding because you’ll be boosting confidence by helping others create a look that’s all their own and makes them feel beautiful.
 It’s professionally rewarding because on top of the styling experience, you’ll have ongoing education and training through the website to stay current.
 And on top of everything else, you choose your hours and make it work for your schedule.

-Becoming a tutor with Student Tutor gives you the opportunity to sharpen all kinds of skills.
+Becoming a tutor with Student Tutor job for seniors and gives you the opportunity to sharpen all kinds of skills.
 You’ll learn to communicate more clearly and effectively, how to troubleshoot problems with another person, and the importance of taking different approaches with different audiences.
 You can meet at a public library that’s sure to be accessible to your needs, or opt to do sessions online only.

 Not totally sure what job you want?